shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/part-1-importing-sgtk-for-bootstrapping.md

 ## Where should I import sgtk from?

 If you've followed the [generating a path and publishing it](../generating-path-and-publish/sgtk-developer-generating-path-and-publish.md) guide then your'll have covered the step of importing sgtk.
-In that step it states that you must import the sgtk API package from the project configuration you wish to work with.
+In that guide it states that you must import the sgtk API package from the project configuration you wish to work with.
 This is still true, however, with bootstrapping, it doesn't actually matter which initial sgtk API you import, as any sgtk API can perform the bootstrap operation into a different project configuration.
 As part of this process it will swap out the currently imported sgtk package for the new project config's sgtk API.